puppetlabs/puppet-docs/source/puppetdb/1.1/api/wire_format/catalog_format.markdown

 : String.
 An arbitrary string that uniquely identifies this specific catalog across time for a single node.
 This is controlled by Puppet's [`config_version` setting](/references/latest/configuration.html#configversion) and is usually the seconds elapsed since the epoch.

-`"classes"`

-: List of strings.
-This key has no documented use and exists for unknown reasons.
-It is a complete list of the classes contained in the catalog, but is not used when searching for information about classes via the [resource query][resource_query] API.

-`"tags"`

-: > **Deprecated:** This key is slated for removal in a future version of the catalog format.

-  List of strings.
-This key has no current documented use and only exists for historical reasons.
-It is a list of a subset of the tags that exist on resources in the catalog, but it is not guaranteed to be complete.

 `"edges"`

 : List of [`<edge>` objects](#data-type-edge). **Every** [relationship][] between any two resources in the catalog, which may have been made with [chaining arrows][chain], [metaparameters][], or [the `require` function][require].